plotly/plotly.github.io/_posts/dashboards-spectacle/2017-12-12-crossfilter.md

     - copy: "Plotly dashboards are a stunning way to display and share your graphs.
 Your charts are fully interactive with publication-quality graphics, and there's nothing to download or install — it's 100% web-based."
     - copy: "Our dashboards are used by companies such as Netflix, Tesla, and Google for their customization options and features.
 If you too want to present your plots in a cool way, keep reading."
     - copy: "For this tutorial we've taken screenshots from our dashboard, which can be found [here](https://plot.ly/~plotly2_demo/237/untitled-dashboard/)."
-    - copy: "For this tutorial, to visualize World Hapiness from 2015 to 2017, we'll create three individual charts: (1) a average happiness choropleth map, (2) GDP per capita scatter plot and (3) a table to visualise the data.
+    - copy: "For this tutorial, to visualize World Happiness from 2015 to 2017, we'll create three individual charts: (1) a average happiness choropleth map, (2) GDP per capita scatter plot and (3) a table to visualise the data.
 In the section below, we'll look at how to make each of the charts."

  - title: Add Data
    sub-steps: